pohmelie/run-in-terminal/README.md

 | {git_directory}     | path to nearest git root directory|

 ## How it works
-In deep, run-in-terminal use node.js child_process.exec function, so exec have cwd (current working directory) argument.
-But it doesn't works for any terminal.
+In deep, run-in-terminal uses the node.js child_process.exec function, so exec have cwd (current working directory) argument.
+But it doesn't works for all terminals.
 Some of them need launch «working directory» argument.
 That's why run-in-terminal have string interpolation of arguments.
-What is string interpolation means? run-in-terminal build full command at first step and replace predefined substrings with parameters at second.
+What does string interpolation mean? run-in-terminal builds full command at first step and replace predefined substrings with parameters at second.
 For values from «example value» column above we can have such scenario: opened /path/to/somedir/foo.py, which have #!/usr/bin/python3 shebang

     start-terminal-here-and-run -> konsole --noclose --workdir {working_directory} -e /usr/bin/python3 {file_path}